Papaskas/strict-store/README.md

 ## Limitations

-1. Avoid using colons (':') in ns or name values — this symbol is reserved as a ns delimiter.
+- Avoid using colons (':') in namespace or name values — this symbol is reserved as a namespace delimiter.
-2. The undefined type is not supported — it will be converted to null during JSON serialization
+- The undefined type is not supported — it will be converted to null during JSON serialization.

-## Required
+## Requirements
-1. TypeScript >= 4.9.0
+- TypeScript >= 4.9.0